gogobook/my-asp-dot-net/ch6.md

 keys in a dictionary, you need to override this method to compare values.
-Otherwise, depending on how you override Object.GetHashCode , the dictionary class that contains your objects either will not work at all or will work very inefficiently.
-Note that when overriding Equals , your override should never throw exceptions.
+Otherwise, depending on how you override Object.GetHashCode , the dictionary class that contains your objects either will not work at all or will work very inefficiently. **NOTE** that when overriding Equals , your override should never throw exceptions.
 Again, that’s because doing so can cause problems for dictionary classes and possibly some other .NET base classes that internally call